HaukeBartsch/MagickBox/code/documentation/docs/source/Routing.rst

  { "routing": [
    {
- 	"name": "Default Rule for OUTPUT to DCM4CHEE", "AETitleIn": ".*",
+ 	"name": "Default Rule for OUTPUT to OsiriX", "AETitleIn": ".*",
    	"send": [
    		{